WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `@Self`: Uses the player who this ability belongs to
 - `@Selection`: Uses the player/role/etc selected in the action
 - `@SecondarySelection`: Uses a secondary selection from the action (e.g. "Disguise <Selection> as <SecondarySelection>")
+- `@Target`: Uses the current target set by the player

 ### Duration Types